Chapter 34: The Crystal Golem

 Meanwhile, Bark came up to Green’s downed figure.
 A trickle of blood pooled out from the slowly shrinking hole in its chest, the crystal growing over to cover the wound.
 He reached out a hand.
 “C’mon, get up,” Bark said, pulling the golem up onto his feet.

 The Ex-SOLDIER joined their side, his blade and his uniform were stained with 512’s blood.
 He handed a Potion to Green XIII.
 “You alright?” he asked.

-“Yes,” Green XIII replied, breaking the top and downing the restorative.
-“But this fight is not over yet.
-Be on your guard.
-512 still has many tricks up its sleeve.”
+“Yeah,” Green XIII replied, breaking the top and downing the restorative.
+“But this fight isn’t over yet!
+512 still has many tricks up its sleeve, so stay frosty.”

 The monster let out another bellowing shriek, causing Tails to wince at the sound.
 It opened its mouth and expelled poisonous gas over a wide area.
 The mist started to drift towards the three fighters and increased in size and density as the monster continued to exhale.

 ‘This isn’t good,’ Taiis surmised as he and Bark started to back away.
 ‘Gotta do something about that gas… But what though?’
 He carefully assessed the cloud.
 ‘Perhaps… If we could create an explosion, the force of it could push the gas away.
 Grenades could do the job, but that still doesn’t stop the source of it all.’
 He then witnessed Green XIII standing firm against the oncoming cloud and his eyes widened with realization as he remembered the events of the past few minutes.
 ‘Of course!’

 “Green, any chance you got enough Mana to cast some magic?” the fox asked.

 “…Yes, I do,” the golem responded, its eyes fixed on the poison-spewing creature ahead.